Skip to content

 How can you identify White Croaker?

-White croaker is called different names, including tomcod or kingfish.
-A few identifying features of white croaker include: 12 – 15 spines on dorsal fin, black spot just above the pectoral fin which is the fin adjacent to the gill, horizontal mouth, slightly protruding snout.
-White croaker may resemble queenfish.
+White Croaker is known by several names, including Kingfish and Tom Cod.
+Key identifying features include 12 to 15 spines on the dorsal fin, a black spot just above the pectoral fin (the fin next to the gill), a horizontal mouth, and a slightly protruding snout.
+White Croaker may resemble Queenfish.

-Why does White Croaker have higher levels of DDTs and PCBs?
+Why does White Croaker have higher levels of DDT and PCBs?

-Why can we not eat White Croaker from the red zones and can eat them from the yellow zone?
+Why can we not eat White Croaker from the red zones but can eat them from other zones?

 FISH PREPARATION

-How do I know that the fish I buy in the market doesn’t come from the contaminated areas of Los Angeles and Orange Counties?
+How do I know that the fish I buy in the market doesn’t come from the contaminated areas?

-How can you tell that the fish that is caught in the yellow zone didn’t come from the red zone?
+How can you tell that the fish caught in the yellow zone didn’t come from the red zone?

 Will cooking the fish remove the chemical contaminants?